 – Rick Finn (2015-16)

-Tiger Lily members have offered programs for the Cincinnati Art Museum Teacher Education Program, Taft Museum Summer Camp Program and the Dunham Summer Campers programs, which introduced them to print techniques and the TLP facilities.
+Tiger Lily Press has offered programs for the Cincinnati Art Museum Teacher Education Program, Taft Museum Summer Camp Program, and the Dunham Summer Campers programs, which introduced participants to print techniques and the TLP facilities.
 A variety of classes in etching, screen printing, polyester litho, collagraphs, relief, monoprints and letterpress are taught during the year.
-Monitored open studios on Tuesday nights, and Friday and Saturday afternoons provide access for members to work.
-In addition, members also use the studio during Dunham CRC hours of operation.
+The studio is open seven days a week to Members.

 Tiger Lily Press retains its original intent to serve as a fine art print shop open to local artists and as an educational facility for the public.
 We are always looking for new artists, artistic opportunities and exchanges to enrich the world around us.